ifteheralom/cs570/assignment1/solution/README.md

-To compile, type "make".
-It creates two executables "create" and "change"
-Open two terminal windows.
-Run create in one window.
-Run change in another window before "create" terminates.
-Try to figure out what these programs do.

 <a  name="readme-top"></a>
 <!-- PROJECT LOGO -->
 <br  />
 <div  align="center">
 <h3  align="center">CS 570: Modern Operating Syetems</h3>
 </div>

 <!-- GETTING STARTED -->